jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 Decide for yourself:
 Do you want detailed `<param>` tags for everything, or just the essentials?
 Sometimes, focusing on the main description is more practical.

+#### ~ Brainstorm

+It's starting to be more about the warnings as errors than about doc-only members.
+Maybe details about this should be split off into another topic.
+For me, warning as errors just makes the warnings pop out that people may get when uisng doc-only members.

+What I'd also like to stress is the arbitrary decisions like naming and structs.
+I already do, but I'd like to stress even more that you could name them any way you want and it doesn't matter if they're classes, structs, enums or what have you.

 #### ~ For Social Post